jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
+- When AOE cast is out of range, only show AOE circle where it will cast

 - Make extra sprites stop if their attached sprite changes, see how spell effect still lives if wizard hurts themself in cast. (addOneOffAnimation)
 Erin Playtest:
 - death skull due to poison is confusing